 What is Sclerotherapy?

 Sclerotherapy is a non-surgical procedure that helps to treats varicose and spider veins by injecting chemicals, known as sclerosing agents directly into the affected vein.
-The damaged vein is reabsorbed and eventually fades, resulting in a diminished vein-free appearance.
-It is sometimes called microsclerotherapy, but this is usually reserved for the spider or thread veins only.
+The damaged vein is reabsorbed and eventually fades, leaving a clear area of skin.
+It is sometimes called microsclerotherapy, but this is usually reserved for the spider or thread veins.

 How does it work?